batdowg/cbs/CONTEXT.md

 2.4 Message templates stored in DB with simple placeholders (name, session, date)
 2.5 Test mail endpoint in Settings to send a one‑off test to an address 2.6 Delivery logging table (to, subject, status, error text) 2.7 Clients: manage client records (Name unique case-insensitive, SFC Link, CRM (User), Data Region NA/EU/SEA/Other, Status active/inactive).
 SysAdmin or Administrator can CRUD under Settings.
+Client edit also manages per‑client Workshop and Shipping Locations with inline create/edit forms.
 2.8 SMTP test button uses saved settings and flashes success or error.

 Environment variables (reference only, do not hardcode secrets in repo):